Join a Leadership Program

 Bridge to Baruch (B2B)

 Bridge to Baruch (B2B) allows new transfer students of all majors to meet top Baruch employers and possibly obtain internships and jobs.
-The program includes three 90-minute sessions as part of the Pre-Semester Intensive component.
+The program includes three 75-minute sessions as part of the Pre-Semester Intensive component.
 During the Pre-Semester Intensive, you will learn about resumes and cover letters to best market yourself for your chosen field.
 You also will learn interviewing, networking skills, and impression management.
-Successful completion of the Pre-Semester Intensive will qualify you for inclusion in a resume book to be circulated among our employers.
-After the Pre-Semester Intensive, you will receive monthly career advisement during your first semester at Baruch as you engage in a series of career development activities.
+After the Pre-Semester Intensive, during your first semester at Baruch you engage in a series of career development activities.
 Those who successfully complete all program requirements and obtain an internship will be eligible to apply for a $500 stipend.
-For more information see B2B Frequently Asked Questions.

 Online mentors are Baruch alumni and other professionals who have chosen to “give back” to Baruch by helping students with their professional development.
 Mentors volunteer their time to answer your career-related questions and to share their experiences with you.
 Depending on the mentor’s preference and availability, s/he may support your professional development by conducting a resume review, a tour of their workplace, providing industry/career tips and advice, and more.
 The online mentor program is not an internship/job referral service.